-As well as working as a literary critic I am also a poet, and I have published four well-received volumes of poetry.
+I have published five well-received volumes of poetry.
 'The Memory Tray' (1994) was shortlisted for the Forward Prize for best first collection; more recently 'Burying the Wren' (2012) was shortlisted for the T.S.
-Eliot Prize, and the Roland Matthias Prize for Poetry; it was also a TLS Book of the Year and a Poetry Book Society Recommendation.
-I was named as a Next Generation poet by the Poetry Book Society in 2005, and have been invited to judge numerous poetry prizes, including the National Poetry Competition, the T.S.
-Eliot Prize, the Costa Prize (Poetry) and every two years chair the judging panel for the English Association's Michael Murphy Poetry Prize for a best first collection of poetry.
-I'm the editor of 'Modern Women Poets', an anthology of twentieth century women's poetry, and I am also the editor of Pavilion Poetry, http://www.liverpooluniversitypress.co.uk/collections/series-pavilion-poetry.
-My selected poems, 'What It's Like to Be Alive' was published in 2016 and is a Poetry Book Society Special Commendation.
+Eliot Prize, and the Welsh book of the Year; it was also a 'TLS' Book of the Year and a Poetry Book Society Recommendation.
+My most recent book of poems, 'Erato' was again a Poetry Book Society Recommendation, and shortlisted for The Welsh Book of the Year and the TS Eliot Prize, 2019.
+My selected poems, 'What It's Like to Be Alive' was published in 2016 and was a Poetry Book Society Special Commendation.

-- Cholmondeley Award (Society of Authors 2010)
+- Cholmondeley Award (Society of Authors, 2010)

-- Cholmondeley Award (The Society of Authors 2010)
+- Cholmondeley Award (The Society of Authors, 2010)

-- Invitation to be a fellow of the English Association (English Association 2008)
+- Invitation to be a fellow of the English Association (English Association, 2008)